Azure/iot-plug-and-play-bridge/pnpbridge/ReadMe.md

 ### PnP Adapter

 A PnP Adapter implements the bindings of Azure IoT PnP interface.
-There are currently 3 PnP adapters in the PnP Bridge:
+There are currently 3 PnP adapters in the Azure IoT Plug and Play bridge:

 * CoreDeviceHealth: Implements basic device health interface
 * CameraPnP: Implements camera specific health interface
-* SerialPnp: Implements interfaces associated with MCUs or other devices that are [SerialPnP protocol compliant](./../SerialPnP/Readme.md)
+* SerialPnp: Implements interfaces associated with MCUs or other devices that are [SerialPnP protocol compliant](../serialpnp/Readme.md)

 ### Configuration file

-PnpBridge uses a configuration file to get the IoT hub connection settings and to configure devices for which PnP interfaces will be published.
+PnpBridge uses a configuration file to get the IoT Hub connection settings and to configure devices for which PnP interfaces will be published.
 In the future this configuration could come from cloud.

 The schema for the conifguration file is located under:
 **src\pnpbridge\src\pnpbridge_config_schema.json**.